Buford History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Buford research.
 Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Buford History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Buford has been recorded under many different variations, including Burford, Bareford, Berford, Barford, Buford, Burfort and many more.

 Some of the Buford family moved to Ireland, but this topic is not covered in this excerpt.
-Another 114 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Buford or a variant listed above: